A Driven Tagged Particle in Symmetric Exclusion Processes with Removals: Notations and Main Results

-We shall briefly discuss the approaches to the results and the organization of the paper.
+We briefly discuss the approaches to the results and the organization of the paper.

-We first use the graphical representation of the symmetric exclusion process and construct auxiliary processes by using two color schemes.
-Due to symmetric jump rates $p(\cdot)$, we can view the $S^{ex}_+$ as interchanging information between sites, and the process of interchanging information is independent of the initial configuration $\eta$.
-With a Bernoulli initial measure $\mu_\rho$, we can view every site start with a "Bernoulli" particle initially, and each "Bernoulli" particle would be revealed or colored due to $L^{sh}$, $L^d$ or the presence of other colored particles.
-By any finite time, there are only finitely many "Bernoulli" particles revealed or colored in these auxiliary processes.
-These two color schemes allow us to get different estimates.
-The auxiliary processes and color schemes would be introduced in section \ref{sec: graphical construction and coloring}.
+We first use the graphical construction of the symmetric exclusion process and construct auxiliary processes by using two color schemes.
+Due to symmetric jump rates $p(\cdot)$, we can view the $S^{ex}_+$ as interchanging information between sites, and the process of interchanging information is almost independent of the initial configuration $\xi_0$.
+With a Bernoulli initial measure $\mu_\rho$, we can view every site start with a cup carrying a "Bernoulli" particle initially.
+Each "Bernoulli" particle is revealed due to $L^{sh}$, $L^d$, and the cup is colored according to revealing.
+By analyzing the colors of cups, we get different estimates.
+The auxiliary processes and color schemes will be introduced in section \ref{sec: graphical construction and coloring}.

-The first color scheme allows us to get estimates for Theorem \ref{Thm: LLN for X_t}.
-In this auxiliary process, realization and coloring are only due to attempts of jumps of the tagged particle and jumps of red particles towards the negative axis.
-We will see that under the invariant measure, the total number of revealed particles on positive axis given site 1 is vacant is finite.
-This enables us to get an explicit speed.
-The related estimates and proof of Theorem \ref{Thm: LLN for X_t} would be done in section \ref{sec: LLN for displacement}.
+The first color scheme allows us to get estimates for Theorem \ref{Thm: LLN for X_t} and Theorem \ref{thm: LDP}.
+In this auxiliary process, revealing and coloring happen only at attempts of jumps of the tagged particle and jumps of red particles towards the negative axis.
+These jumps occur near site 1.
+We will see that there is an invariant measure, under which the total number of colored cups on positive axis with site 1 vacant is finite.
+This estimate enables us to show that this invariant measure is ergodic and to compute its marginal distribution at site 1 explicitly.
+The related estimates and proof of Theorem \ref{Thm: LLN for X_t} will be done in section \ref{sec: LLN for displacement}.
+On the other hand, the large deviation principle can be viewed as a consequence of the law of large numbers and perturbation arguments.
+We will consider various jumps and empirical densities at site 1, and we will show their joint LDP.
+By the contraction principle, we can obtain the LDP for the displacement.
+This will be done in section \ref{sec: LDP}.